 6th – third eye connected by polarity with the medulla oblongata or brain stem

 Chakra Colors & Frequencies

 Each chakra is associated with a color and these colors are arranged in the same way as the colors of the rainbow.
-Colors also emit certain wavelength frequencies and therefore have a certain vibratory rate.
-In ascending order from the root chakra to the crown chakra, the colors of the chakras and their corresponding color frequencies is as follows.
-You will notice that the vibration of the chakras increases as you move upward from the base toward the crown chakra.
+Colors emit frequencies and therefore have a certain vibratory rate.
+In ascending order from the root chakra to the crown chakra, the colors of the chakras and their corresponding color frequencies are as follows.
+You will notice that the vibration of each chakra increases as you move upward from the base toward the crown chakra.

 |Third Eye||Indigo Blue||610-670|